-- Barometer to measure atmospheric pressure (Atmospheric pressure is the force pushing against objects from the weight of the air above it) and is used to measure storms or cyclones. - If there is low or rapidly falling pressure, this will contribute to the formation of clouds and suggest a storm or cyclone approaching.
-Make a barometer by stretching the rubber from a broken balloon or a piece of plastic wrap over the top of a glass jar or metal can. - Tape the bottom of the glass jar/metal can to secure it on the surface on which it is placed.
-Tightly secure the balloon rubber with a rubber band. - Tape a straw horizontally at the center of the balloon so that at least half of the straw hangs out over the edge of the jar.

-- Place the jar against a wall with the straw parallel to the wall and tape a piece of paper to the wall.
-Make a mark on the card to show the current air pressure. - As the barometric pressure rises or falls, the balloon will expand and contract.
+Make a permanent measuring post that can also withstand winds and make a stable base to hold the container above the ground.
+15 minutes • Barometer to measure atmospheric pressure (Atmospheric pressure is the force pushing down against objects from the weight of the air above it).
+It is used to measure storms or cyclones. • If there is low or rapidly falling pressure, this will contribute to the formation of clouds and suggest a storm or cyclone approaching.
+Make a barometer by stretching the rubber from a broken balloon or a piece of plastic wrap over the top of a glass jar or metal can. • Tape the bottom of the glass jar/metal can to secure it on the surface on which it is placed.
+Tightly secure the balloon rubber with a rubber band. • Tape a straw horizontally at the center of the balloon so that at least half of the straw hangs out over the edge of the jar.
+Place the jar against a wall with the straw parallel to the wall and tape a piece of paper to the wall.
+Make a mark on the card to show the current air pressure. • As the barometric pressure rises or falls, the balloon will expand and contract.
 Higher pressure will make the balloon sink down, causing the straw to go up; lower pressure will make the balloon expand and cause the end of the straw to go down.

-Observe the movement of the barometer over several weather changes to determine the high, low and midpoint of the barometer's movement.
+Learners will observe the movement of the barometer over several weather changes to determine the high, low, and midpoint of the barometer's movement.
+Learners can then monitor and record their barometer several times a day along with changes in weathe 10 minutes • Observe the movement of the barometer over several weather changes to determine the high, low and midpoint of the barometer's movement.
 Then, monitor and record their barometer several times a day along with changes in weather.

-Barometer Stick Movement Rising or steady Slowly falling Rapidly falling ion 7 Fair weather Fair weather Cloudy, warmer al positior arometer stick \rightarrow Continuation of present weather Continuation of present weather Precipitation likely Initial of bar И Clearing, and cooler Precipitation Storm coming
+Barometer Stick Movemen t Rising or steady Slowly falling Rapidly falling ion 7 Fair weather Fair weather Cloudy, warmer al position arometer stick \rightarrow Continuation of present weather Continuation of present weather Precipitation likely Initial post bar st Ŋ Clearing, and cooler Precipitation Storm coming